data2health/Operational-architecture/README.md

 See https://github.com/data2health/project-repo-template/tree/master/team.md

-## Repositories

-List all of the Github repositories associated with the project.
-Each project requires at least one repository to house the project management layer.
-The "PM layer" constitutes the readme.md, education.md, evaluation.md, engagment.md as well as the milestones and issues.

-You can either add the PM layer to an existing repository, or create a new repository for this and instead list the associated repositories below.
-Please be sure to tag any related repositories (whether or not they are already under the data2health organization) with the topic 'data2health'.
-The repository associated with the PM layer must be public.
-Other repositories associated with the project (where applicable) may be private for reasons of sensitivity or privacy.

-### Example repos:
-This list can be omitted if you have only one repo (one and the same with the PM layer).
-Otherwise, list the other project-associated repos that live inside or outside the data2health GitHub organization.
-Note that only one repo per project needs to contain the PM layer.
-That is to say, don't add education to every repo in a project etc.

 ## Deliverables
 Deliverables are defined as work products accessible on and after completion of the project, and include documents, code repositories, web services, etc. Typically milestones build towards deliverables, but are not deliverables per se.